openebs/zfs-localpv/README.md

 ### Installation

-We can install the latest release of OpenEBS ZFS driver by running the following command :
+We can install the latest release of OpenEBS ZFS driver by running the following command:
 ```bash
 $ kubectl apply -f https://openebs.github.io/charts/zfs-operator.yaml
 ```